Drimiteros/Da-Deep-Search/README.md

 - Website - Link: https://drimiteros.github.io/Da-Deep-Search-Website/

 ## **🎯Overview**
 Da Deep Search is a minimal, high performance file exploration tool designed for fast file discovery on your PC.
 It's a better alternative to the default Windows Search!
 It offers quick access to files and provides detailed information such as file name, size, path, and more.
+It's very early under development and there are plans to expand it to a complete file explorer tool.

 ## 📑 Features